Shengyis/Matplotcpp/README.md

         x, y are your eigen vector
     */
     figure();           // like plt.figure() in python
-    plot(x, y, "o-");   // like plt.plot(x, y, 'o-') in python, here " is necessary, ' does not working show();             // like plt.show() in python
+    plot(x, y, "o-");   // like plt.plot(x, y, 'o-') in python, here " is necessary, ' does not work show();             // like plt.show() in python

 Remark: